jiaming-sec/hands-on-lab-projects/SOC_Labs/Phishing! - Capturing Credentials/README.md

 ✅ Never reuse passwords across multiple sites.
 ✅ Enable Multi-Factor Authentication (MFA).
 ✅ Report suspicious emails to your IT security team.

+---

+## Contributing 🤝
+If you'd like to contribute to this repository, feel free to submit pull requests with improvements or additional scenarios!

+📌 **Educational Use Only!** Do not use this knowledge for malicious purposes.